sam-astro/Astro8-Computer/docs/Architecture/Memory Layout.md

 # Memory Layout v2.0.0-alpha +

+{: .caution .caps}
-> This new memory layout came with the introduction of multiple banks, [see docs](https://sam-astro.github.io/Astro8-Computer/docs/Architecture/Instruction%20Set.html#bnk), and moved all graphics related memory (character and video) to the second bank.
+This new memory layout came with the introduction of multiple banks, [see docs](https://sam-astro.github.io/Astro8-Computer/docs/Architecture/Instruction%20Set.html#bnk), and moved all graphics related memory (character and video) to the second bank.
 It also had a resolution increase, meaning the previous addresses for characters and pixels no longer apply. *This change only affected Character Memory **and** Video Memory addressing.*

 <br>